AutodeskGames/stingray-docs/source/sdk_help/define_a_plugin.md

 	}]
 }

-// [Dependencies] that your plug-in needs in order to work. platforms = ["win64"] dependencies = {
+// Dependencies that your plug-in needs in order to work.
+//
+platforms = ["win64"]
+dependencies = {
 	"stingray" = ">=1.6"